2019 Vault Rankings

 Sales and Marketing

-Delta's cash position strengthened during 2018, ending the year $895 million higher at $2.7 billion.
-It generated $7.0 billion from its operations, while investing activities used $4.4 billion and financing activities used $1.7 billion.
+Delta's cash position strengthened in 2019, ending the year $982 million higher at $3.7 billion.
+It generated $8.4 billion from its operations, while investing activities used $4.6 billion and financing activities used $2.9 billion.
 Delta's primary cash uses during the year were investments in flight equipment and ground property, long-term debt repayments, stock repurchases, and dividend payouts.

-The airline industry is fueled by strategic alliances that allow individual carriers to extend their service without physically flying into new territory.
-Delta's alliance with SkyTeam extends the airline's reach to more than 900 destinations in 170-plus countries around the globe.
+An important part of the Company strategy to expand its global network has been to make significant investments in airlines in other parts of the world and expand its commercial relationships with these carriers, including through joint ventures.
+It expects to continue exploring ways to expand its relationships with other carriers as part of its global business strategy.
+Delta's alliance with SkyTeam extends the airline's reach to more than 900 destinations in over 140 countries around the globe.
 The company gets a boost in global coverage with airlines around the world coming aboard the SkyTeam alliance.
 Delta has five joint ventures with foreign carriers.

 To boost its position in the important region of China, Delta acquired a 3% stake in China Eastern, one of the leading airlines in China.
 The move allows Delta and China Eastern to compete more effectively on routes between the US and China and provided more travel options for customers in both countries.

-Looking to Europe, Delta has joint ventures with Air France-KLM and Alitalia, and plans to build its presence in its strategically advantaged hubs in London, Paris, and Amsterdam, while de-emphasizing higher Europe point-of-sale markets.
+Looking to Europe, Delta has joint ventures with Air France and KLM, and plans to build its presence in its strategically advantaged hubs in Paris and Amsterdam, while de-emphasizing higher Europe point-of-sale markets.
 It also holds a 49% equity investment in Virgin Atlantic, which improved its presence in London, one of Delta's largest revenue markets from the US.

-Delta also has JVs with Virgin Australia, serving Australia and New Zealand, and Mexican airline Aeroméxico, which includes a joint MRO operation in Queretaro (in addition to trans-border flights between the US and Mexico).
+Delta also has joint venture with Virgin Australia, serving traffic between U.S. and Australia/New Zealand; and Mexican airline Aeroméxico, which includes a joint MRO operation in Queretaro (in addition to trans-border flights between the US and Mexico).

 Atlanta, GA 30354-1989